hci-a-if-its-2019/assignment-0-rahmsofyan/README.md

 Almost same case before,there no appropriate relation between menu button name and what page talking about.
 "Kamus Usulan" means proposal dictionary,is maybe close meaning to how proposal will explained,but the page concern is for searching proposal with filter.

-`give appropriate icon for menu name section, and name for page.`
+`Give appropriate icon for menu name section, and name for page.`

 #### # Admin Login in public purpose
 ![Musrenbang 2019](https://raw.githubusercontent.com/hci-a-if-its-2019/assignment-0-rahmsofyan/master/Assigment%200/%231%20Musrenbang/%231bad5.PNG)